metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ## PROGNOSIS

-While a win over the Bills seems likely, their road to the playoffs ends in Baltimore.
+While a win over the Bills seems likely, their road to the playoffs will end with a tough loss to Baltimore.